-Maarten is a member of the Greater Vancouver Woodturners Guild, where he is regularly inspired to rise minutely to the challenge.
+Maarten is a member of the American Association of Woodturners (AAW) and recently swapped his local chapter to the Santa Cruz Woodturners from Greater Vancouver Woodturners Guild, where he was originally inspired to rise minutely to the challenge.
 He has published several articles about innovative woodworking and nanoturning, and his work has been covered on CBC radio, CTV’s The Last Word, and in the Ottawa Citizen and Surrey Now newspapers.
 Maarten is in regular demand to demonstrate his microminiature skills on the nanolathe.

 The original of this finger-top silk-upholstered historic Canadian chair can be found in Rideau Hall’s Pauline Vanier Room in Ottawa.
 Here’s a link to Maarten’s version of the entire room.